 But the good news is, you've taken the first step: You're ready to start changing your life by making new healthy habits.
 Way to go!
 Now is the time to create a plan to help you accomplish your goals.
 Though trying to create a healthy meal plan from scratch can seem daunting.
 Luckily you don't have to worry about that — TODAY nutritionist Joy Bauer is here to help!

 Her "Drop 10 TODAY" plan has loads of delicious and satisfying recipe options for breakfast, lunch and dinner.
 You can mix and match all month long, repeating meals as often as you like.
 Plus, you can enjoy one to two Joy-approved snacks each day and unlimited non-starchy veggies.

 How long will it take you to drop 10?
 Losing weight is personal and not a race.
-While some folks may drop 10 pounds by the end of the month, others will hit their goal in November (prime time to feel fabulous for the holidays).
+While some folks may drop 10 pounds in a month, others will hit their goal in November (prime time to feel fabulous for the holidays).